divijkhaitan/divijkhaitan.github.io/_pages/about.md

 Hello, I am Divij.

-I'm a Mathematics enjoyer from Mumbai, India.
-Currently, I am a student at Ashoka University studying Mathematics and Computer Science.
-I'm interested in problems that involve both of these.
-That list is currently optimization, machine learning on graphs and machine learning theory, particularly robustness in deep learning.
+I am currently fourth-year student at Ashoka University studying Mathematics and Computer Science.
+My research interests are in the foundations of machine learning, particularly machine learning theory and optimisation geared towards an understanding of models that are explainable, robust and generalise well.

+I'm a research assistant at the [Centre for Decision, Learning and Data Sciences](https://www.ashoka.edu.in/page/centre-for-data-learning-and-decision-sciences-cdlds/), where I am working on a project on weather and climate modelling.
+I am also writing my undergraduate thesis on the robustness of deep neural networks, and building a library for randomised NLA algorithms in Rust.

-When not reading something on one of the above, you can find me reading manga, playing blitz games on [chess.com](https://www.chess.com/member/divij2003) or playing a board game
+When not reading something on one of the above, you can find me reading manga, playing blitz games on [chess.com](https://www.chess.com/member/divij2003) or playing a board game.